ponylang/rfcs/text/0000-generic-type-inference.md

 # Detailed design

 The design proposed here uses the existing type inference rules.
 The usage of these rules in this new context will be illustrated with examples.
+The proposal covers generic functions with inference through function parameters and generic types with inference through constructor parameters.

 - Types are inferred from function arguments, only if the generic type appears in the function parameters.
   - `fun foo[A](a: A)`: `A` can be inferred.